 I recently interviewed Dr. Jason Kahn on my podcast.
 Jason is a Developmental Psychologist, co-founder, and Chief Science Officer at Mightier.
 We talk about how Mightier works and how it can help kids and families better manage COVID19 lockdown.
-Listen below.
+Listen above.

 How Does it Work?